 Get a specific version of a file

-You can use Blend for Visual Studio to get earlier versions of a file.
-This is useful if you want to view an earlier version of a .xaml file on the artboard in Blend.
+You can use Microsoft Expression Blend to get earlier versions of a file.
+This is useful if you want to view an earlier version of a .xaml file on the artboard in Expression Blend.

 Alternatively, you can view or compare versions of a file in a text viewer.
 For more information, see View or compare the changes made to files.